frostbrosracing/stock-analysis/README.md

 ## Results

 ### By comparing the run times between the original code and the refactored code we can measure the improvements in processing speed of the subroutine script used to process the data.
-As seen in the images below it is clear that the refactored code ran ***almost 6 times quicker*** than the original script.
+As seen in the images below it's clear that the refactored code ran ***almost 6 times quicker*** than the original script.

+The factors that contribute to this increase in time are the number of tickers and the overall number of rows of data.
+This is because of the nature of the nested loops used in the original code.
+To quote Colin Bartoe, a fellow classmate in this cohort:  *"You will be much more efficient if you have to run an obstacle course 1 time with a couple things to do at each station than to run the whole obstacle course for each obstacle, then do it again for the next one."*

 ***2017 Analysis run with original code script and with all data being reviewed for each unique ticker (over 36,000 rows)***